 Table Of Contents

 What Are AWS Instances?
-AWS Instance Families: What Are the Different Types Of AWS Instances?
+AWS Instance Families: What Are The Different Types Of AWS Instances?
 When Should You Use Each Instance Type?
-What Factors To Consider When Choosing The Right AWS Instance Types For Your Needs How To Choose The Best AWS Instances For Your Needs With CloudZero
+What Factors To Consider When Choosing The Right AWS Instance Types For Your Needs How To Choose The Best AWS Instances For Your Needs With CloudZero Frequently Asked Questions On AWS Instances

-You might wonder how companies using Amazon Web Services waste more than $10 billion a year.
+You might wonder how companies using Amazon Web Services waste more than $10 billion annually.
 It’s easy to ask, “why don’t they just reduce their spending?”

 Well, it’s because there’s more to it than that.
-AWS offers a staggering amount of options — over 200 different services, for example.
-Among those, Amazon Elastic Compute Cloud (EC2) provides a further 300 AWS instance types spread over five unique instance families.
+AWS offers many options — over 200 different services, for example.
+Amazon Elastic Compute Cloud (EC2) provides over 300 AWS instance types spread over five unique instance families.

 It’s understandable if you find choosing which AWS instance family to use overwhelming.
 You are not alone either.

-Yet, downsizing an instance by one size can reduce its cost by 50%, which is why choosing the right instance size and type is critical to optimizing your AWS costs.
+Yet, downsizing an instance by one size can reduce its cost by 50%, so choosing the right instance size and type is critical to optimizing your AWS costs.

-The purpose of this guide is to help you decide which instance type is right for your organization, including when to use each and what factors you should consider.
+This guide aims to help you decide which instance type is right for your organization.
+It includes when to use each and what factors you should consider.

 What Are AWS Instances?

 An AWS instance is a virtual machine on the AWS platform you can use to run cloud-based applications.
-So, instead of buying a physical computer or server, you can use the cloud-based environment instead.
+So, instead of buying a physical computer or server, you can use a cloud-based environment.
 Renting computing capacity from AWS can improve your costs, time-to-market, and time-to-benefit.

-Instances differ in terms of CPU, RAM (memory), storage, and networking power they offer.
+Instances differ regarding CPU, RAM (memory), storage, and networking power they offer.
 This is especially true with Amazon EC2.

 The instances are virtualized, so you can dynamically increase or decrease the computing capacity to match the peak and off-peak demands your company generates.
-It is this auto-scaling feature that gives EC2 its name “Elastic”.
-EC2 is the most commonly used compute service on AWS, but there are 12 others as well.
+This auto-scaling feature gives EC2 its name, “Elastic.”
+EC2 is the most commonly used compute service on AWS, but there are 12 others.

 The amount you pay will depend on the type of instance you use on AWS.